E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 🚨 Critical Build Rule

-Never enable Conditional Access enforcement without first configuring emergency access accounts and testing them.
-A CA policy that locks out all administrators — including the emergency break-glass account — can require Microsoft support to recover and may take 24-72 hours.
+Never enable Conditional Access enforcement without first configuring and testing emergency access accounts.
+A CA policy that locks out all administrators can require Microsoft support to recover and may take 24–72 hours.
 This has happened in production environments.
 Test before you enforce.

 Treat your Entra configuration as infrastructure.
-Use Microsoft Graph PowerShell or Terraform (with the AzureAD provider) to document and deploy your Conditional Access policies, named locations, authentication methods, and PIM configurations as code.
-This serves two purposes: it creates a reproducible deployment baseline, and it enables change detection — you can compare the current tenant state against the documented baseline at any time.
+Use Microsoft Graph PowerShell or Terraform to document and deploy your Conditional Access policies, named locations, authentication methods, and PIM configurations as code.
+This creates a reproducible deployment baseline and enables change detection.

 Section 07